rust-lang/reference/src/expressions/block-expr.md

 > [!NOTE]
 > The future type that rustc generates is roughly equivalent to an enum with one variant per `await` point, where each variant stores the data needed to resume from its corresponding point.

+r[expr.block.async.edition2018]
+> [!EDITION-2018]
-> **Edition differences**: Async blocks are only available beginning with Rust 2018.
+> Async blocks are only available beginning with Rust 2018.

 r[expr.block.async.capture]
 ### Capture modes